-In the Analytical Writing Assignment, you need to analyze an argument essay based on which your score will be determined.
+In the Analytical Writing Assignment, you need to analyse an argument essay based on which your score will be determined.
 The AWA is scored based on a scale of 0 to 6 in half-point intervals.
 The argument essay is scored here with the help of computer software that is specially designed for it and a human rater.
 The two computer software scores and the human rater are averaged into a final score called the AWA score.

 In case the two rating systems differ by more than one point, a third expert human rater is appointed who gives the third and final evaluation.
 The experts evaluate the candidate’s ability to control different written English elements, the strength and quality of your ideas and how you express them, and what evidence and support you have for backing your argument.

 The human raters note if your first language is not English and rates your assessment sensitively.
 It takes about two weeks to receive their GMAT score report after they have appeared for the test.
 This is because human raters are responsible for grading the assessment, and it takes time for all the assessments to be checked by them.